caltechlibrary/iga/README.md

 More options are described in the section on [detailed usage information](#usage) below.

-### Configuring and running IGA as a GitHub Action
+### Configuring and running IGA as a GitHub Actions workflow

-After doing the [GitHub Action installation](#as-a-github-action) steps and [obtaining an InvenioRDM token](#getting-an-inveniordm-token), one more step is needed: the token must be stored as a "secret" in your GitHub repository.
+After doing the [GitHub Actions installation](#as-a-github-action) steps and [obtaining an InvenioRDM token](#getting-an-inveniordm-token), one more step is needed: the token must be stored as a "secret" in your GitHub repository.

 1. Go to the _Settings_ page of your GitHub repository<p align="center"><img src="https://github.com/caltechlibrary/iga/raw/main/docs/_static/media/github-tabs.png" width="85%"></p>
 2. In the left-hand sidebar, find _Secrets and variables_ in the Security section, click on it to reveal _Actions_ underneath, then click on _Actions_<p align="center"><img src="https://github.com/caltechlibrary/iga/raw/main/docs/_static/media/github-sidebar-secrets.png" width="40%"></p>